Our strategies cover major asset classes.

 Quantitative Market Neutral (QMN) is our second market-neutral strategy.
 Like QII, QMN's benchmark is the HFRX Equity Market Neutral Index.

 QMN takes an algorithmic approach to company valuation.
-With QMN, we distilled our entire qualitative value investing process into an algorithm.
-We run a full discounted cash flow model on nearly the entire investable US equity universe (about 1500 stocks).
+With QMN, we distilled our qualitative value investing process into an algorithm.
+We run a full discounted cash flow model on a large portion of the investable US equity universe (about 1500 stocks).

 QMN attains market neutrality by holding long and short positions of equal value.
 Rather than make money on market movements, QMN makes money on the return differential between the stocks it bets on and the stocks it bets against.
 QMN rebalances monthly to take advantage of quickly shifting conditions in the marketplace.
 For risk controls, QMN maintains loose sector neutrality to limit exposure to any one industry, and keeps positions sizes in the 1-2% range to minimize the risk from any one stock.

 Algorithmic valuation comes with some benefits over qualitative valuation.
 The most important benefit is that algorithms avoid the biases that cloud investor decision-making and cost them money.
 Algorithms are inherently dispassionate and don't make the emotionally-driven mistakes that haunt investors7.
 Also, because algorithms work so much faster than humans, QMN can look at every investable stock in the US equity universe, an impossibility for any analyst or even team of analysts.